 Gone are the days when being gluten-free was a trendy health kick.
-For all us legit gluten-intolerants, being gluten-free is just the thing that has put a wedge between us and doughnuts.
+For all of us legit gluten intolerants, being gluten-free is just the thing that has put a wedge between us and doughnuts.

 The good news is that ever since being gluten-free was awarded ‘health trend’ status, more and more restaurants have started cooking up delicious foods we can actually eat.
 Here are Brisbane’s best gluten-free restaurants right now.

 Editor's note: Not all venues will be suitable for coeliacs due to cross-contamination, please check in advance.

 If it weren’t for that pesky soy sauce, Thai would be the perfect gluten-free cuisine.
 Fortunately, Naga Thai has ditched the wheat-laden soy sauce, serving up a menu full of Thai faves that has plenty of gluten-free options, so you can share a whole spread with your crew without the stress of having to order a totally different meal for yourself.
 Get the chilli pork belly stir fry and the coconut and turmeric pork shoulder curry and thank us later.
 Also, the cocktail list is banging—just saying.

 Chu The Phat